-The Green Army program is a school outreach initiative that aims to educate school children on the aspects of sustainable lifestyle and create one million caring citizens.
+Nanhi Kali, a flagship project of the K.C.
+Mahindra The Green Army program is a school outreach initiative that aims to educate school children on the aspects of sustainable lifestyle and create one million caring citizens.
 Introduced in 2014, the program strives to inculcate sustainable habits into the day-to-day lives of children and build change agents who spread the message of sustainability.
 We celebrated its sixth anniversary in 2020-21.
 An exclusive session was conducted for the employees of Mahindra Lifespaces.
 56 people participated in the session, resulting in ~84 volunteering hours.

 The school ecosystem changed drastically owing to pandemic restrictions.
-As classroom learning happened virtually and children were restricted to their homes, we felt the need to create sustainable families that would involve all members of the family to practice sustainability as a single unit for healthy and prosperous living.
+As classroom learning happens virtually and children are being restricted to their homes, we felt the need to create sustainable families that will involve all members of the family to practice sustainability as a single unit for health and prosperous living.
 This thought led to the creation of the 'Green Army Family' initiative.
 This has been active for the past seven months and has reached to 11,333 family members by the end of February 2021.